-The Company's engineers, designers and systems engineers, working closely with its press and finishing operators, have developed a range of advancements that enhance the Company's manufacturing platform.
+With respect to the Company's print manufacturing platform, Company engineers, designers and systems engineers, working closely with its press and finishing operators, have developed a range of advancements.
 The value of Quad/Graphics' innovations to the industry is supported by the fact that it generates revenue by supplying some of these technology solutions and consulting services to other printers.
-In particular, the Company believes it is an internationally known, leading manufacturer of electronic process control systems and maintains offices in the Netherlands, India, Singapore, Japan and China to sell and service these products to equipment manufacturers and other printers.
+In particular, the Company believes it is an internationally known, leading manufacturer of electronic process control systems and maintains offices in the Netherlands, India, Japan and China to sell and service these products to equipment manufacturers and other printers.

 Another example of Quad/Graphics' innovative approach is the integration of its imaging, manufacturing and distribution networks into a singular platform using a networked IT infrastructure.
-This platform-named Smartools®- provides seamless, real-time information flow across sales and estimating, production planning, scheduling, manufacturing, warehousing, logistics, invoicing, reporting and customer service.
+This platform-named Smartools®-provides seamless, real-time information flow across sales and estimating, production planning, scheduling, manufacturing, warehousing, logistics, invoicing, reporting and customer service.